 [A nice sunrise just before arriving at the Big Horn Campground and the end of the road.]

-[The sign at the trailhead - can be read clearer on the Parks Canada web site]
+[The sign at the trailhead, which can be read more clearly on the Parks Canada web site.]

 [Gearing up - as you can see, there's no snow!
 It's hard to know just how warm it'll get in conditions like this but you have to play it safe.]